holepunchto/pear-docs/building-blocks/hyperbee.md

 Waits until the internal state is loaded.

-Use it once before reading synchronous properties like `db.version`, unless you called any of the other APIs.
+Use it once before reading synchronous properties like `db.version`, unless called any of the other APIs.

 #### **`await db.close()`**